harvester/harvesterhci.io/docs/vm-management/create-vm.md

 ---
 sidebar_position: 1
+keywords:
+  - Harvester
+  - harvester
+  - Rancher
+  - rancher
+  - Rancher Harverster
+  - rancher harverster
+  - Creating a virtual machine in Harverster
+  - How to Create a VM
 ---

 # How to Create a VM

 Create one or more virtual machines from the **Virtual Machines** page.